-CESeCore is independent of the application server and execution environment where it is used, as long as the execution environment is a compliant Java VM and the application server implements the Enterprise Java Beans (EJB) standard.
-Though the TOE security functions do not depend on the security functions of the application server or execution environment, it should be ensured that only the relying application is allowed to run on the same JVM as the TOE.
+EJBCA is independent of the application server and execution environment where it is used, as long as the execution environment is a compliant Java VM and the application server implements the Enterprise Java Beans (EJB) standard.
+The TOE security functions do not depend on the security functions of the application server or execution environment.